Innovations in rainwater collection and water management within tropical environments produced distinctly Mayan societal structure.

 Tikal's towering structures were built with quarried rock.
 Many Mayan quarries were located directly adjacent to the city.
 Quarries, in turn, were made into reservoirs easily, the rock being employed to improve water retention levels.
 This effective strategy produced the literal building blocks of Mayan architecture, such as this block pictured above.
 These slabs, or lajas, would be held together "by thick black clays that did not allow water to seep through the bottom" (Harrison 23).
 These slabs made up the foundation of most of city's structures, including three major reservoirs depicted below.
 This represents a major augmentation of the land by the Maya people as well as an implicit cultural understanding of regulation authority needed in the new complex water system.

-Excavated dike, 1962 (Harrison 23)
+Object #4 Excavated dike, 1962 (Harrison 23) |

 The above picture depicts Jose Leva, a Guatemalan archaeologist atop an excavated dike connecting two reservoirs in Tikal.
 This picture demonstrates the slope factor which Maya engineers took advantage of to transport the collected water.
 Dikes were among several different water release and retention mechanisms employed in Tikal.
 They represent not only a complex understanding of gravity and its application, but also of a great understanding of weather patterns.
 "As the engineers of the water managements system monitored the seasonal patterns and amounts of rainfall, they accordingly created the system of water retention with large and small water basins" (Harrison23).
 Moreover, these dikes contain stair step-like features that allow researchers to understand water "marking levels that were sustained for long periods of time" (Harrison 24).

-Exposed water canal (Scarborough)
+Object #5: Exposed water canal (Scarborough) |

 This picture shows a canal that moves water towards the Corriental reservoir, the final stage of the Temple water's travel.
 The Corriental was "one of four bajo-margin tanks situated just above isolated, seasonally inundated depressions (bajos) that were likely the foci of intensive farming" (Scarborough 12411).
 This represents the end of the formalized network of water allocation.
 By this point, the water has been assumed to be at its worst quality.
 This is the transition of water from the system to the farming field and was most likely used to maintain wetlands (Chinampas) that many have understood the Maya to have used.
 This system ultimately created a tremendously large society, estimated at 9,800, who were largely dependent on the knowledge and decision making of the elite class in order to survive.
 The Maya population could only scale both upwards and downwards spatially by surplus of water or by more efficient and complex collection methods.
 The water retained its' religious ties but precipitation declines ultimately led to the end of this great society.